Localized molecular orbitals: Pipek-Mezey

 Pipek and Mezey originally used Mulliken charges, which are mathematically ill defined.
 Recently, Pipek-Mezey style schemes based on a variety of mathematically well-defined partial charge estimates have been discussed.
-Some notable choices are Voronoi charges, Becke charges, Hirshfeld or Stockholder charges, intrinsic atomic orbital charges, Bader charges, or "fuzzy atom" charges.
-Rather surprisingly, despite of the wide variation in the (total) partial charges reproduced by the different estimates, analysis of the resulting Pipek-Mezey orbitals has shown that the localized orbitals are rather insensitive to the partial charge estimation scheme used in the localization process.
+Some notable choices are Voronoi charges, Becke charges, Hirshfeld or Stockholder charges, intrinsic atomic orbital charges (see intrinsic bond orbitals)", Bader charges, or "fuzzy atom" charges.
+Rather surprisingly, despite the wide variation in the (total) partial charges reproduced by the different estimates, analysis of the resulting Pipek-Mezey orbitals has shown that the localized orbitals are rather insensitive to the partial charge estimation scheme used in the localization process.
 However, due to the ill-defined mathematical nature of Mulliken charges (and Löwdin charges, which have also been used in some works), as better alternatives are nowadays available it is advisable to use them in favor of the original version.

 The most important quality of the Pipek-Mezey scheme is that it preserves σ-π separation in planar systems, which sets it apart from the Foster-Boys and Edmiston-Ruedenberg schemes that mix σ and π bonds.
 This property holds independent of the partial charge estimate used.

 While the usual formulation of the Pipek-Mezey method invokes an iterative procedure to localize the orbitals, a non-iterative method has also been recently suggested.